NRCan/GSC-Field-Application/README.md

 ## Installation

-The application is side-loaded onto any Windows 10 PC that meet sthe build requirement.
+The application is side-loaded onto any Windows 10 PC that meets the build requirement.
 More information coming later.

 ## Data Format